 Waterproof Shell Jackets

-Waterproof shell jackets have become super popular lately.
+Waterproof shell jackets are nowadays considered a basic piece of gear everyone should have.
 New breathable materials make the modern day shell jacket quite versatile, they are definitely not just for rainy days any more.
 The thinnest, highly packable versions thrive in warmer conditions, whereas the sturdiest ones are great for ice climbing and arctic expeditions.